-Mary Ebeling is a sociologist working at the intersections of STS, feminisms, digital life, data clouds and the databased society, futurisms and alternatives.
+Mary FE Ebeling is a sociologist working at the intersections of STS, feminisms, digital life, data clouds and the databased society, futurisms and alternatives.

 Healthcare and Big Data: Digital Specters and Phantom Objects is now available online and in stores.